rossop/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

-DMF Lab  skills like in rapid manufacture and effective/efficient low-end production using rapid manufacture systems.
+Our skills like in rapid manufacture and effective/efficient low-end production using rapid manufacture systems.
 We do not have manufacturing capability to substantially support production efforts of any device, experience of design of medical devices or clinical knowledge, or testing facilities to confirm our designs functionality.

 The DMF group is therefore concentrating on: